Patients on full dose anticoagulants, e.g. warfarin or heparin

 Follow the ABCDE approach!
 Download the podcast.

-For those not in extremis, use gold-standard first aid (also known as Trotter's or Hippocratic method):
+For patients without life-threatening bleeding, always start with gold-standard first aid (also known as Trotter's or Hippocratic method):

-- Pinch the fleshy part of the nose (nares) firmly
+Pinch the fleshy part of the nose (nares) firmly, closing the nostrils

-- Hold the nose for 20 minutes without peeking
+Hold the nose for 20 minutes without releasing the pressure

 If first aid measures are unsuccessful, attempt direct therapy.
 This includes cautery/rigid nasendoscopy (link to follow) or applying a haemostatic matrix like Floseal.

-Because of the risk of making things worse, you should not cauterise:
+Because of the risk of septal perforation, you should not cauterise:

 If you cannot perform direct therapy because of equipment or expertise issues, insert a pack.